Major changes to school board elections may be on the horizon

 In 2015, the board approved an initial motion to move to a seven-member board, composed of five single-district representatives and two at-large representatives, according to school board minutes.
 However, that language was removed from the bylaws the board approved later that year, keeping the five-member at-large election structure in place.

-Manatee County Supervisor of Elections Mike Bennett said the board would have to hold a referendum in order to make the change.
+Manatee County Supervisor of Elections Mike Bennett said the board would have to hold a referendum to make the change.

+Kennedy said the board would likely want to wait until an election was already being held to place the item on the ballot to avoid spending school board money on a special election.

 If I only had to campaign in my little district it would not be very expensive.
 I wouldn't have to use lots of heavy-duty media — I'd have to use shoe leather.
 I think there would be less ability for outside money to control the district. - Board member Karen Carpenter

-Board member Gina Messenger said she was still making up her mind on the issue while board member Karen Carpenter said the issue warranted “vigorous discussion.”
+Board member Gina Messenger said she was still making up her mind on the issue, while board member Karen Carpenter said the issue warrants “vigorous discussion.”
 Carpenter said she would rather see the board parallel the county commission, with a seven-member body composed of five numbered district representatives and two at-large representatives.
-But she agreed with Kennedy that numbered districts could reduce the potential for outside influence.
+She agrees with Kennedy that numbered districts could reduce the potential for outside influence.

 “I think the lobbyists and the donors, if they wanted to control the school board, would have a lot harder time with local numbered districts,” Carpenter said.
 “If I only had to campaign in my little district it would not be very expensive.
 I wouldn’t have to use lots of heavy-duty media — I’d have to use shoe leather.
 I think there would be less ability for outside money to control the district.”